ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

     # Don't read the user's ~/.rhosts and ~/.shosts files
     #IgnoreRhosts yes

-    # To disable tunneled clear text passwords, change to no here!
+    # To disable tunneled clear text passwords, change to "no" here!
     PasswordAuthentication no
     #PermitEmptyPasswords no

-    # Change to yes to enable challenge-response passwords (beware issues with
+    # Change to "yes" to enable keyboard-interactive authentication.
+Depending on
+    # the system's configuration, this may involve passwords, challenge-response,
+    # one-time passwords or some combination of these and other methods.
-    # some PAM modules and threads)
+    # Beware issues with some PAM modules and threads.
-    ChallengeResponseAuthentication yes
+    KbdInteractiveAuthentication yes

     # Kerberos options
     #KerberosAuthentication no